-Instagram Has Made Wedding Season Totally Insufferable
+Instagram Has Ruined Wedding Season

 Everyone films the vows unless you tell them not to

 I don’t know what one would do with a video of a friend’s wedding vows, but everyone takes them now.
 Who needs a sea of phones as witnesses?
 Should people who weren’t even invited to the after-party be privy to the most intimate part of the day?
 What if you end up on the Discover page next to a slime video?
 After attending several weddings where guests treated the ceremony like they’d won amazing seats at a Rihanna concert through some kind of radio contest, I ended up asking people not to have their phones out during our vows.
+I was very pleased with myself for orchestrating a truly intimate ceremony until a friend later sent me a clip she had secretly recorded.
+Ugh.

 It has made me, a normal person, into a real dress-shot creep